sagar-gavhane-cc/TextCraft-AI/README.md

-# AI-Powered Text Rephraser Chrome Extension
+# TextCraft AI - AI-Powered Text Rephraser Chrome Extension

 A lightweight Chrome extension that provides AI-powered text rephrasing capabilities with multiple modes and tones of voice.